Good Morning! Here’s the Monday Morning Blog!

 There is another program out there to teach us about how to bring the ideas of diversity and inclusion into the workplace and other organizations.
 This college program is offered at Villanova University and other colleges throughout our nation.
 It would be something to consider if our teens are looking for a way to learn more about diversity and inclusion and become an advocate in companies and organizations they are involved in as adults.

-Diversity and Inclusion – A graduation certificate program
+Diversity and Inclusion – A graduate certificate program

 Villanova University, located in Villanova, PA offers a certificate program called the Inclusion and Diversity strategy.
 It is the study of effectiveness of inclusion and diversity initiatives in organizations and other places in their lives.
 It is a part of the Human Resources course of study and is becoming a popular course of study to understand diversity and inclusion and actively improving those relationships in workplaces, organizations and other parts of our lives and society.